phantomhaircuts/mongo-intro/readme.md

 ### Exercise (5 minutes): Add a few more restaurants.

-Using the Mongo Shell CLI, add at least 3 new restaurant documents to your `restaurants` collection.
+Using the Mongo Shell CLI, add at least 4 new restaurant documents to your `restaurants` collection.

-**ProTip**: I recommend you construct your statements in your editor and copy/ paste.
+**ProTip**: I recommend you construct your statements in your editor and copy / paste.
 It will help you now & later.

 ---